Harry Carey Jr.: Career

 On April 29, 1962, Carey was cast as Mitch Evers in the episode "Cort" of the ABC-WB Western series, Lawman, with John Russell and Peter Brown.
 In the story line, Cort Evers (Kevin Hagen), who is much younger than he appears, seeks revenge against his brother Mitch, whom he mistakenly blames for betraying six Union Army prisoners from their hometown during the American Civil War.
 Mitch is compelled to confront Cort in a shootout during which he explains that it had been Cort himself, under the influence of a fever, who betrayed the prisoners.
 Cort faints to the ground as he remembers the startling truth of his brother's words.

 1972 saw Carey in a mostly comedic role as the character "Holy Joe" in the Terence Hill Spaghetti Western Man of the East.
 In 1980, Carey portrayed George Arthur in the movie The Long Riders, a film about the exploits of Jesse James.In 1984, he played Mr. Anderson in Gremlins.
 In 1985, Carey played the aging biker Red in the movie Mask.
 In 1987, Carey was a featured actor in the film, The Whales of August, with Bette Davis, Lillian Gish, Vincent Price, and Ann Sothern.
 In this film, Carey portrayed a good-natured and noisy handyman and delivered his lines in a perfect Maine accent.
-In 1990, Carey appeared in the film Back to the Future Part III in a saloon scene set in 1885.
+In 1990, Carey appeared in the film Back to the Future Part III in the saloon scene set in 1885.
 In 1993, he made a cameo in the film Tombstone as Marshal Fred White.

 Carey appeared in Tales from the Set, a series of video interviews in which he discussed various individuals with whom he worked.
 The series debuted in France at the Epona Festival, an event devoted to horses, in October 2007.
 In 2009, Carey and his partner Clyde Lucas completed Trader Horn: The Journey Back, a remembrance of the 1931 adventure film featuring the elder Carey.
 Carey attempted to produce a feature film called Comanche Stallion, a project which John Ford had considered making in the early 1960s, based on the 1958 book by Tom Millstead.

 Personal life

 He married Marilyn Fix, daughter of actor Paul Fix, in 1944.
-They had four children, Steven, Melinda, Thomas and Patricia.
+They had four children: Steven, Melinda, Thomas, and Patricia.

 Carey wrote an autobiography, Company of Heroes: My Life as an Actor in the John Ford Stock Company, which was published in 1996.

 Death

 Carey died of natural causes in a hospice on Thursday, December 27, 2012, in Santa Barbara at the age of 91.
 His ashes are interred at Westwood Village Memorial Park Cemetery.
 Survivors included his wife, the former actress Marilyn Frances Fix Carey (died 25 April 2017); a son, Thomas; two daughters, Melinda and Patricia; and three grandchildren.
 He was preceded in death by a son Steven Carey, who died in 1989.
-At the time of his death, he was reported to be the last living member of the John Ford Stock Company, though in reality John Wayne's son Patrick Wayne survives him.
+At the time of his death, he was reported to be the last living member of the John Ford Stock Company, though in reality John Wayne's son Patrick Wayne survived him.